 Syrian children have suffered the most throughout the Syrian crisis.
-They have suffered through death, loss, trauma, and displacement for the past ten years.
+They have suffered through death, loss, trauma, and displacement for over ten years.
 A whole generation has been lost without access to education.
 Of the 2.45 million children in all of Syria, 1 of 3 were out of school before COVID-19.
 After the spread of COVID-19, 2 out of 3 children do not have access to an education in northwest Syria, according to Save the Children.

 Currently, the first floor is complete and needs finishing touches such as doors, windows, chairs, tables, water, and electricity (solar powered).